appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/refresh-table-data.md

+---
+description: This page shows you how to display a master-detail form and update table data using a JSON form.
+---
 # Update Table Data using JSON Form

 This page shows you how to display a master-detail form and update table data using a JSON form.